ReneTC/laser_video/manus.md

 2. Wait for one of the atoms to send out a photon parallel to the mirrors.
 3. Then the photon will bounce around and create more photons by stimulated emission.

-Let me show you the idea, by placing a photon parralel to the mirrors and excite some atoms with the pump:
+Let me show you the idea, by placing a photon parallel to the mirrors and excite some atoms with the pump:

 <img src="./07_cavity/cavity_gain_example/cavity_gain_example.gif"/>